What Is Heat Stroke and 7 Ways to Protect Yourself and Your Family

-Exertional heat illness, commonly known as "heat stroke," is a major cause of death and illness in young athletes.
+Exertional heat illness, commonly known as "heat stroke," is a major cause of illness and even death in young athletes.
 This is also a danger for laborers who work outside in the heat and humidity.
 With outdoor summer activities and events going on, it is important that you are checking in with your body.

 First and foremost, hot temperatures and high humidity increase a person's risk for exertional heat illness.
-People visiting hot, humid areas who are not accustomed to the warm climate are also at risk because their bodies have not acclimated as people native to those areas are.
-Dehydration, stimulants (like caffeine) and alcohol are a recipe for disaster when it comes to exertional heatstroke.
+People who are visiting hot, humid locations are also at risk for heat stroke because their bodies have not acclimated to the climate.
+Dehydration, stimulants (like caffeine) and alcohol are a recipe for disaster when it comes to exertional heat stroke.

 We keep our body temperature regular by sweating in the heat, but this becomes difficult in high humidity.
 A body temperature of 103 degrees Fahrenheit or higher indicates heat exhaustion.
 Fainting, headache, dizziness, confusion, headache, muscle cramps, excessive sweating and fatigue are other warning signs of heat stroke.
 If the heart rate or pulse is fast and strong or if the breathing is rapid and shallow, take a temperature!
 A high temperature of 103 degrees Fahrenheit or more means it is time to call 911.
 Heat stroke is a life-threatening emergency.